gitlabhq/gitlabhq/doc/user/discussions/index.md

 You can also jump to the first unresolved thread from the button next to the resolved threads tracker.

+You can also use keyboard shortcuts to navigate among threads:

+- Use <kbd>n</kbd> to jump to the next unresolved thread.
+- Use <kbd>p</kbd> to jump to the previous unresolved thread.

 !["8/9 threads resolved"](img/threads_resolved.png)

 ### Marking a comment or thread as resolved